 The La Cigarra Project is located near the municipality of Parral, in the State of Chihuahua in north central Mexico.
-La Cigarra consists of a significant package of mineral concessions totalling approximately over 32,000 hectares, which was acquired by the Company through an option agreement, staking and purchase.
+La Cigarra consists of a significant package of mineral concessions totalling approximately 32,000 hectares, which was acquired by the Company through option agreements, staking and purchase.
 Local topography is gentle and the Property has good road access and infrastructure.

 La Cigarra was identified as an acquisition target by exploration staff late in 2008, as part of the Company's generative exploration program.
-Reconnaissance and initial sampling results completed by Northair confirmed numerous silver occurrences traced over a three kilometre trend of mineralization.
+Reconnaissance and initial sampling results completed by Northair confirmed numerous silver occurrences along a 3 kilometre trend of mineralization.
 The Company defined three potentially significant zones of silver mineralization from its initial sampling.

-In 2009 the Company completed a program of geological mapping and surface sampling over the three kilometre trend concentrating on the three areas known as: the Las Carolinas, San Gregorio and La Borracha zones.
+In 2009 the Company completed a program of geological mapping and surface sampling over the 3 kilometres trend concentrating on the three areas known as: the Las Carolinas, San Gregorio and La Borracha zones.

-In July 2010, the Company completed an initial Phase I drill program on its La Cigarra property totalling 1,455 metres in 15 reverse circulation drill holes.
+In July 2010, the Company completed an initial Phase I drill program totalling 1,455 metres in 15 reverse circulation drill holes.
 The program was successful in testing the three known mineralized targets on the property and intercepted significant widths of altered and mineralized sediments and volcanics.